-Our experimental results also confirm that the performance of Yatziv et al.'s FMM is highly dependent on the mesh triangulation.
+Our experimental results also confirm that the performance of Yatziv et al's FMM is highly dependent on the mesh triangulation.
 Moreover, the accuracy of Yatziv et al's method drops significantly on anisotropic meshes.
-See Fig. 14b.
-In terms of data structure, note that the entry size in Yatziv et al.'s FMM is triangulation dependent, while the bucket size in the FWP method is fixed.
-Furthermore, the overhead per window operation in Yatziv et al.'s FMM is $O(n \log n)$ and in our method is O(1).
+See Figure 13(b).
+In terms of data structure, note that the entry size in Yatziv et al's FMM is triangulation dependent, while the bucket size in the FWP method is fixed.
+Furthermore, the overhead per window operation in Yatziv et al's FMM is $O(n \log n)$ and in our method is O(1).

-7.2 FWP versus the Heat Method
+7.2 FWP vs. the Heat Method

 The heat method [16] computes the geodesic distance by solving a Poisson equation from the normalized gradient of the heat flow.
 Based on standard numerical packages, it is easy to implement and highly flexible to support a wide range of geometric domains, including grids, triangle meshes and point clouds.
-Since the Laplacian matrix can be pre-factored, solving the Poisson equation takes only nearlinear time.
+Since the Laplacian matrix can be pre-factored, solving the Poisson equation takes only near-linear time.
 Below we compare the heat method and the FWP method in terms of accuracy and performance.

-Fig. 14. (a) Yatziv et al.'s FMM, as a micro algorithm, its performance is sensitive to mesh triangulation. (b) Its average numerical error increases significantly on anisotropic meshes. (c) shows the FWP result and and (d) shows the FMM result with an average error 5.53 percent.
+Fig. 13. (a) Yatziv et al.'s FMM, as a micro algorithm, its performance is sensitive to mesh triangulation. (b) Its average numerical error increases significantly on anisotropic meshes. (c) shows the FWP result and and (d) shows the FMM result with an average error 5.53%.

 Accuracy.
 The accuracy of the heat method closely depends on the heat diffusion time t.
 Theoretically, the time approaching zero leads to the accurate solution of geodesic distance.
 However, a tiny time t results in serious numerical issue.
-Crane et al. [16] observed that the error-t plot is Ushaped and suggested $t = h^2$ for common models, where his the average edge length.
+Crane et al. [16] observed that the error-t plot is U-shaped and suggested $t = h^2$ for common models, where h is the average edge length.
 Similar to the fast marching method, the heat method computes a first-order approximation of geodesic distance.
 Thus, its results closely depend on the triangulation quality.
 Although the suggested parameter $t = h^2$ works fairly well on well-tessellated meshes, we observe that it leads to large error on anisotropic meshes.
-Fig. 15 shows the results on the unit sphere with 200 longitude circles and 500 latitude circles, which has 199,600 triangles and an anisotropy measure g = 2.28.
-Setting $t = h^2$ produces a mean relative error 6.36 percent, comparing to the ground truth geodesic distance computed by closedform formula.
-Although taking a longer diffusion time smoothes the distances and reduces the mean error, the maximal error increases accordingly.
-Our method, in contrast, computes an accurate result with mean relative error 0.00063 percent and maximal error 0.0044 percent.
-Fig. 15 also shows the results on a 20,000-face torus model with g = 2.36.
-The heat method obtains the best mean relative error 2.3 percent and the best maximum relative error 14.97 percent at $\lambda = 1$, while our method computes a more accurate result with mean relative error 0.00976 percent and maximal error 0.1061 percent.
-In fact, as observed in [16] and [9], the discrete geodesic distances computed by the MMP and CH algorithms converge to the smooth geodesic distances at a quadratic speed, while the FMM and the heat method have only linear convergence rate.
+Figure 14 shows the results on the unit sphere with 200 longitude circles and 500 latitude circles, which has 199,600 triangles and an anisotropy